EndPointCorp/end-point-blog/2016/03/16/quickcheck-property-based-testing-in.html.md

     Then Jeff should be refunded $100
 ```

-In this article, I’d like to present an approach that was conceived in the realm of Haskell — the purely functional, statically typed language.
+In this article, I’d like to present an approach that was conceived in the realm of Haskell—​the purely functional, statically typed language.
 Though it started just as a Haskell library, today it could be broadly named an “approach”.
 We now have implementations for almost every major language.
 This approach is what is known as **QuickCheck**.

 ### Code testing limitations

 Having a good test coverage is a sign of a potentially stable code.
 However, even well-tested software needs to be improved occasionally as new bugs are discovered.
 This happens even in the projects with the largest test suites.
-Moreover, the tests are code too — they also are prone to being invalid.
+Moreover, the tests are code too—​they also are prone to being invalid.
 But do we have a really valid solution when all our tests are valid and the code passes all assertions?
 Realistically, we can only provide a few examples per use case at most.
 The best we can do is to choose the most probable use cases and the ones we have a hunch that might go wrong.

 This implies that for the tests suite to be guarding us against bugs, we need to have an insight as to where the potential bugs may be before even testing.
 Isn’t a definition of a bug telling the other story though?
 If we knew where to find them, we would fix them in the first place.
 In reality the systems grow so complex that we only can have *a feeling* of what might go wrong.